mattruma/MJR068/DEMO.md

 Production works the same as staging but the tags are prefixed with `production-`.

-Created (4) custom GitHub Actions to add a label to an issue, check a label on a issue, close an issue and create an issue.
+Created (4) custom GitHub Actions to add a label to an issue, check a label on a issue, close an issue and create an issue see <https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action>.

 There are custom actions available at <https://github.com/marketplace?type=actions>.

+Some of the actions have `outputs` that can be used by other **Jobs**.

-The credentials are stored in **Secrets** see <https://github.com/mattruma/MJR068/settings/secrets>.
+The credentials are stored in **Secrets** see <https://github.com/mattruma/MJR068/settings/secrets> and <https://docs.github.com/en/actions/learn-github-actions/managing-complex-workflows#storing-secrets>.

 There are some differences with the YAML, e.g. have to use an action to get Key Vault secrets.

+**Jobs** use `needs` instead of `dependsOn`.

 The login to Azure takes forever, there is an issue opened for this at <https://github.com/Azure/login/issues/20>.

 This was my first venture into GitHub Actions, so there are probably some performance improvements I can make:

-1. Reusable templates, the deployment of the infrastructure, code and integration tests are the same.
+1. Reusable templates, the deployment of the infrastructure, code and integration tests are the same see <https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization#creating-a-workflow-template>.
 2. Try to login to Azure only once per workflow.
+3. Leverage Debugging see <https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging> for troubleshooting.

 ## Questions